ibm-cloud-docs/codeengine/monitor-custom.md

 ### Scenario 1: Focusing on {{site.data.keyword.codeengineshort}} application instances and job runs
 {: #custom-monitor-scenario1}

 Suppose you want to narrow the scope of monitoring {{site.data.keyword.codeengineshort}} workloads to focus on instances of your running applications and job runs.
 It can be useful to monitor this information because if your application scales to zero or your job or build isn't running, then you're not consuming resources.
 This scenario takes the `My custom IBM Code Engine Project Overview` dashboard that you previously created from the existing `IBM {{site.data.keyword.codeengineshort}} Project Overview` dashboard and simplifies the custom dashboard by modifying and removing panels.
+For this scenario, a job and an application must be defined in your project.

 1. Open your custom dashboard.
 This scenario assumes that you are starting with a copy of the `IBM {{site.data.keyword.codeengineshort}} Project Overview` dashboard.
 The custom dashboard is available in the dashboard navigation menu, **Dashboards->My Dashboards**.

 2. Modify the `Total number of Applications` number panel and modify the query to display the actual number of instances by using the [`ibm_codeengine_application_actual_instances`](/docs/codeengine?topic=codeengine-monitor#ibm_codeengine_application_actual_instances) metric.

     1. Click the pencil icon to edit the panel.
     2. From the Query tab, click the `ibm_codeengine_application_service_count` metric to modify the metric.
-Type `ibm_codeengine_` for a list of {{site.data.keyword.codeengineshort}} metrics.
+Type `ibm_codeengine_` for a list of {{site.data.keyword.codeengineshort}} metrics that apply to your project.
 For this example, select the `ibm_codeengine_application_actual_instances` metric and specify a `Maximum` time aggregation and a `Maximum` group rollup.
     3. From the Panel tab, rename this panel to `Total number of Application Instances`.
     4. Click **Save** to save the changes for this panel.

 3. Modify the `Total number of Application revisions` number panel and change the query to display the number of job runs by using the [`ibm_codeengine_jobruns`](/docs/codeengine?topic=codeengine-monitor#ibm_codeengine_jobruns) metric.

     1. Click the pencil icon to edit the panel.
     2. From the Query tab, click the `ibm_codeengine_application_revision_count` metric to modify the metric.
-Type `ibm_codeengine_` for a list of {{site.data.keyword.codeengineshort}} metrics.
+Type `ibm_codeengine_` for a list of {{site.data.keyword.codeengineshort}} metrics that apply to your project.
 For this example, select the `ibm_codeengine_jobruns` metric and specify a `Maximum` time aggregation and a `Maximum` group rollup.
     3. From the Panel tab, rename this panel to `Total number of Job Runs`.
     4. Click **Save** to save the changes for this panel.